-ii.
-Uyghur children become victims of familial separation.
+7.2.2.
+Uyghur children become victims of family separation.

 As estimates of the number of Uyghurs in prison continue to rise to upwards of 1 to 2 million, news outlets spend less time discussing the secondary effects experienced by inmates' children.
 The reality is that Uyghur children, whose parents are unjustly imprisoned on account of their religion, also suffer in their daily lives.